Edward Snowden: Employment at the CIA

 After attending a 2006 job-fair focused on intelligence agencies, Snowden accepted an offer for a position at the CIA.
 The Agency assigned him to the global communications division at CIA headquarters in Langley, Virginia.

 In May 2006, Snowden wrote in Ars Technica that he had no trouble getting work because he was a "computer wizard".
 Snowden was sent to the CIA's secret school for technology specialists, where he lived in a hotel for six months while studying and training full-time.

 In March 2007, the CIA stationed Snowden with diplomatic cover in Geneva, Switzerland, where he was responsible for maintaining computer-network security.
-Assigned to the U.S. Permanent Mission to the United Nations, a diplomatic mission representing U.S. interests before the UN and other international organizations, Snowden received a diplomatic passport and a four-bedroom apartment near Lake Geneva.
+Assigned to the U.S. Permanent Mission to the United Nations – a diplomatic mission representing US interests before the UN and other international organizations, Snowden received a diplomatic passport and a four-bedroom apartment near Lake Geneva.

 According to Greenwald, while there Snowden said he was "considered the top technical and cybersecurity expert" in that country and "was hand-picked by the CIA to support the president at the 2008 NATO summit in Romania".
 A 2016 report from the US House of Representatives Select Committee on Intelligence said that Snowden's official position at CIA was an entry-level technical services officer.

 Snowden described his CIA experience in Geneva as formative, stating that the CIA deliberately got a Swiss banker drunk and encouraged him to drive home.
 Snowden said that when the latter was arrested for drunk driving, a CIA operative offered to help in exchange for the banker becoming an informant.
-Ueli Maurer, President of the Swiss Confederation for the year 2013, publicly disputed Snowden's claims in June of that year.
-"This would mean that the CIA successfully bribed the Geneva police and judiciary.
-With all due respect, I just can't imagine it," said Maurer.
+Ueli Maurer, President of the Swiss Confederation for the year 2013, publicly disputed Snowden's claims in June of that year: "This would mean that the CIA successfully bribed the Geneva police and judiciary.
+With all due respect, I just can't imagine it."
 In February 2009, after his supervisor grew suspicious that Snowden was trying to access files he was not authorized to view, Snowden resigned from the CIA.